riju18/Apache-Airflow-Fundamentals/README.md

         - for local: `Users/riju/airflow/xcoms` --> absolute path

       - **xcom_objectstorage_threshold**: -1 if > threshold value, 0 for any value

+- pool
+  - Use pools for resource-constrained tasks (e.g., API calls, database queries).
+  - Assign meaningful priority weights to ensure critical tasks run first.
+  - Do not rely on pools alone; also set dag_concurrency and max_active_runs.
+  - Avoid setting all tasks with the same priority weight, or they will be scheduled randomly.

 - `N.B:` Airflow is an Orchestrator.
 Don't ever process large amount of data via `airflow`.
 Use corresponding tool/software/library/framework (e.g., `spark`)